twilio/twilio-voice-react-native/README.md

 ## Issues and Support
 Please check out our [common issues](COMMON_ISSUES.md) page or file any issues you find here on Github.
 For general inquiries related to the Voice SDK you can file a support ticket.
 Please ensure that you are not sharing any [Personally Identifiable Information(PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii) or sensitive account information (API keys, credentials, etc.) when reporting an issue.

+Please check out our [known issues](KNOWN_ISSUES.md) for known bugs and workarounds.

 ## Access Tokens

 An Access Token is required to make outgoing calls or receive incoming calls.
 Please check out this [page](https://www.twilio.com/docs/iam/access-tokens#create-an-access-token-for-voice) for more details on creating Access Tokens.